lemrey/sdk-nrf/doc/nrf/known_issues_hcs.rst

 .. rst-class:: v2-2-99+HCS

-NRFX-3037: The GNU Project Debugger (GDB) is not reliable for debugging the VPR cores.
+NRFX-3037: The GNU Project Debugger (GDB) is not reliable for debugging the VPR cores GDB could crash when connecting to the PDK through SEGGER J-Link and starting a debug session.

-  GDB could crash when connecting to the PDK through SEGGER J-Link and starting a debug session.
+HM-20886: The radio receiver sensitivity is too low when the radio PHY is set to the LE Coded ``S=2`` coding scheme When using the ``S=2`` coding scheme, the value of the packet error rate is higher than expected.

 -----